-An advance directive is a legal document that clearly states, in writing, how you want to be medically cared for if you can no longer speak or act for yourself because of accident or illness.
+An advance directive clearly states how you want to be medically cared for if you can no longer speak or act for yourself because of accident or illness.

-"As a husband and father, choosing to do this ahead of time to let them know that it's okay to think about these things & Nobody wants to think about death or leaving, but this is something that needs to be done.
-And having it on paper, a legal document, will help them make decisions later."
+“As a husband and a father, choosing to do this ahead of time to let them know that it’s okay to think about these things.
+Nobody wants to think about death or leaving, but this is something that needs to be done.
+And having it on paper, a legal document, will help them to make decisions later.”

-"Good morning.
-I have an appointment with Mr. Sanborn."
+“Good morning.
+I have an appointment to see Mr. Sanborn.”